 Resident Alien for Immigration Purposes (USCIS)

-The term “resident alien” is used by the U.S. Citizenship and Immigration Services (USCIS) to refer to permanent residents, conditional residents and returning residents.
+The term “resident alien” is used by the U.S. Citizenship and Immigration Services (USCIS) to refer to lawful permanent residents, conditional residents, and returning residents.

 - A permanent resident is anyone with an unconditional green card with a 10-year expiration period.

 - A conditional resident is someone with temporary two-year resident status, usually given to people in the country on a green card through marriage.

 - A returning resident is a permanent resident who left the country for over 180 days and has returned.

 Maintain Your Resident Alien Status With Help From FileRight